 Aside from all the green, a lot of the charm in Condesa comes from its Art Deco architecture.
 The height of chic in the 1920's when Condesa was flourishing, Art Deco is based partly on Aztec motifs, so its ornamental geometry feels right at home in Mexico City.
 Condesa is one of the best preserved Art Deco neighborhoods in the world.

-You can tour the area on foot, but bring a map.
-The street plan here is unusual, incorporating ovals and radiating, non-parallel streets, making the area delightfully or frustratingly confusing.
-The following walking tour begins in Parque Mexico and takes you along some of the best streets to see the Art Deco architecture of Condesa.
+You can tour the area on foot, but bring a map (or download my favorite app, MAPS.ME).
+The street plan here is unusual, incorporating ovals and radiating, non-parallel streets, making the area delightfully/frustratingly confusing.
+See travel information at the bottom of this post.

 Sunday afternoon is a particularly lively time to visit Parque Mexico.